wolf-adam-eily/rnaseq_for_model_plant/README.md

 171            26            84             11
 173            26            28             12</strong></pre>

 Now, we know that each cluster from our clusters of 3 will have a mate in the clusters of 6 and 12.
 We also know this for clusters of 6 and so on.
 Because there are two sets containing mates for each cluster, let's create a matrix which contains each cluster vector (so clusters of 3 groupings) twice as the first column, with the mates in the second column (i.e., for the first instance of clusters of 3 in the first column the second column will have the mates from clusters of 6, in the second instance of clusters of 3 in the first column, the second column will have the mates from clusters of 12).
-Then let's create a complete edge list combining this information for all three clusters:
+Then let's create a complete edge list combining this  Information for all three clusters:

 <pre style="color: silver; background: black;">clusters_of_3_network = c(set_of_uniques[,1],set_of_uniques[,1])
 clusters_of_6_network = c(set_of_uniques[,2],set_of_uniques[,2])